Effective April 20, 2021

-The privacy and security of your personal information is very important to CalRecycle.
+CalRecycle is committed to promoting and protecting the privacy rights of individuals, as enumerated in Article 1, section 1 of the California Constitution, the Information Practices Act of 1977, and other state and federal laws.
 We collect personal information only when necessary to conduct our business or provide service to our users.
-We communicate the purpose for which the information will be used, at or prior to the time of collection.
+CalRecycle maintains information practices that encompass the requirements of the Information Practices Act (Civil Code section 1798 et seq.), the Public Records Act (Government Code section 6250 et seq.), and Government Code sections 11015.5 and 11019.9.
+We communicate the purpose for which the information will be used at or prior to the time of collection in a privacy notice included on or with the form used to collect personal information.
 Any subsequent use will be consistent with the original purpose.
-We will not disclose your personal data without your consent, unless authorized by law.
-We use security technologies to protect your information from unauthorized viewing by internal and external sources.
+Your personal data will not be disclosed, made available, or otherwise used for purposes other than those specified without your consent, unless authorized by law or regulation.
+We use security technologies to protect your information from loss and unauthorized access, use, modification, or disclosure by internal and external sources.

 You have the right to know what types of information we gather and how we use it.
 You may review your information and bring any inaccuracies to our attention.
 Our policies regarding the personal information we collect and manage are governed by law, including the California Information Practices Act (Civil Code § 1798 et seq).